unm-digital-futures/digital-history-review/docs/essays/angelitas-de-caridad.md

 {% include figure.html
   class="img-left"
   width="30%"
-  caption="Hidden among the trees Martineztown Park" src="images/dmartinez_hidden.jpg"
+  caption="Hidden among the trees, Angelitas De Caridad Sculpture at Martineztown Park" src="images/dmartinez_hidden.jpg"
 %}

 Neslted peacefully in the corner of the park at the bottom of the hill with Lovelace Hosptial as the backdrop sits the sculpture, *"Angelitas De Caridad"* by Albuquerque artist Linda DaBeau.
 Though the sculpture feels hidden, its white limestone wings stands out amongst its surrounding.
-Dedicated to the *Sisters of Charity of Cincinnati* came to New Mexico at the height of the Tuberculosis epedemic and aided the community by transforming St. Joseph's Sanitarium into present day Lovelace Hospital.
-[LovelaceHosptial](http://https://www.abqjournal.com/news/metro/390889metro09-17-05.htm)Tuberculosis had killed more Americans than any other disease and continues to be one of the deadliest disease in the world. *"Angelitas De Caridad"* sculpture beautifully illustrates the history of Martineztown and the significant role the "Angeles of Charity" played in our states history.
+Dedicated to the *Sisters of Charity of Cincinnati* who came to New Mexico at the height of the Tuberculosis epedemic and aided the community by transforming St. Joseph's Sanitarium into present day Lovelace Hospital.
+[LovelaceHosptial](http://https://www.abqjournal.com/news/metro/390889metro09-17-05.htm) Tuberculosis had killed more Americans than any other disease and continues to be one of the deadliest disease in the world. *"Angelitas De Caridad"* sculpture beautifully illustrates the history of Martineztown and the significant role the "Angeles of Charity" played in our states history.

 ## History of Martineztown

 Located 2 miles east of *Old Town* along sandy hills, Martineztown had been used by prominent families for pastured lands and as a rest stop for travelers.
-In 1850 Don Miguel Martin built a permanent settlement along the *Acequia Madre de Los Barelas* and Martineztown was established.
-Slowly new businesses began to emerge connecting the old town with the new.
+In 1850 Don Miguel Martin built a permanent settlement along the *Acequia Madre de Los Barelas* and Martineztown was established.[^MartineztownHistory]  Slowly new businesses began to emerge connecting the old town with the new.

 {% include figure.html